Brasil (EOB song)

-"Brasil" is a song by English musician Ed O'Brien, released under the stage name EOB.
-It was released on 5 December 2019 as the lead single from O'Brien's debut album Earth.
+"Brasil" is a song by the English musician Ed O'Brien, released under the name EOB.
+It was released on 5 December 2019 as the lead single from O'Brien's debut album, Earth.

 Background

-"Brasil" was initially recorded in 2013 with producer Ian Davenport.
-It was rerecorded several times with various producers until the final version, produced by Flood and mixed by Alan Moulder, was recorded in January 2019.
+O'Brien initially recorded "Brasil" in 2013 with the producer Ian Davenport.
+He rerecorded it several times with various producers.
+The final version, produced by Flood and mixed by Alan Moulder, was recorded in January 2019.
 It was the final track on Earth to be completed.
-The song features O'Brien's Radiohead bandmate Colin Greenwood on bass, as well as drums by Omar Hakim.
+The song features O'Brien's Radiohead bandmate Colin Greenwood on bass, and drums by Omar Hakim.

 Composition

 Chris DeVille of Stereogum described the song as "a nine-minute shapeshifting epic" and "sweeping motorik pop-rock" with "plaintive guitar arpeggios" and "a bit closer to a conventional rock sound" than O'Brien's Radiohead bandmate Thom Yorke's 2019 solo album Anima.
 Ben Kaye of Consequence of Sound stated that "'Brasil' opens as a somewhat bucolic acoustic piece, with O’Brien’s mournful guitar and voice leading the way as strings slowly dance above them.
 The pace begins to quicken a third of the way through, however, as Hakim’s drumming and Greenwood’s bass make themselves known.
 From there, the song becomes a pulsing motorik driver that beats out into space."